galtproject/vue-locale/README.md

-# VueJs locale library
+# VueJs locale plugin and directive
-Library for make multi-language Vue applications.
+Plugin for localization for VueJs applications.
 Allows to add v-locale directive to any html tag for place locale content that bases on current language.
 Supports hot locales changing and remote json locales content placement.

 ## Usage example